China police detain two men for offensive online remarks about Didi victim

 A 29-year-old man was arrested separately in the central city of Wuhan after he made comments in a QQ group named the “Wuhan Didi Official Group”, Wuhan police said on their official Twitter-like Weibo account on Monday.

-Under China’s internet rules, users who spread rumors or make defamatory comments can be arrested or even sent to jail.
+Under China’s internet rules, users who spread rumours or make defamatory comments can be arrested or even sent to jail.

 It was unclear whether the two men were Didi drivers but such groups are regularly used by Didi drivers to communicate while on the road.